joncheng-dev/MechanicManager.Solution/README.md

 ## Description

+- _Upon landing at the home page, the user is presented with lists of both existing engineers and machines in the database.
+If either of the lists are empty, placeholder text will be there instead._
+- _Here, the user can choose to populate either list -- engineer or machine._
+- _Clicking the engineers or machines listed allows the user to see their/its details._
+- _The user can link objects from one class to another.
+For instance:_
+  - _For a specified engineer, a specified machine can be added to their list, noting that the engineer is able to repair said machine._
+  - _The relationship is mirrored in that an engineer is able to be added to a machine's list._
+- _A join relationship can be removed from either perspective -- engineer or machine -- and it will be reflected upon viewing details from the other's direction._
+- _Additional Details:_
+  - _Utilizes a many-to-many relationship between the two classes -- engineer and machine._
+  - _Data annotations and conditionals are in place to validate user input._
+  - _Full CRUD functionality works for both classes._
 - _This web application was written using C#, run using .NET framework, its ability to run in a browser enabled using the ASP.NET Core MVC framework, and database query and relationships handled using Entity Framework Core._
 - _Styling uses CSS and Bootstrap._
 - _Data storage is managed using MySQL.
 Entity Framework Core .NET Command-line Tools (or dotnet ef) is used for database version control -- migrations are created to tell MySQL how the database is structured and updated as needed._
 - _Key objectives for this project include:_

   - _using Entity Framework Core for database communication,_
   - _practicing database naming conventions,_
   - _implementing a many-to-many database relationship,_